ChristopherBrum/rb130/packaging_code/packaging_code.md

 - You can write rake tasks to automate automate anything you want to do with your app during the development, testing, and release cycles.

+---

+## Project Directory

+A software project will be comprised of a number of things, including but not limited to:

+- Source code (Ruby in our case, but any other programming language used within your project live Javascript)
+- Tests
+- Assets
+- HTML files
+- Databases
+- Configuration files

+There is a generally agreed upon practice of where things should go across projects.
+Directory names and files names should also follow a standard of containing only letters, numbers and underscores.
+Avoid using spaces when naming directories as that can lead to unexpected behaviors.

+- **Source code** should go in the `lib` directory found within the root directory of the project.
+- **Tests** should go in the `test` directory found within the root directory of the project.

+## Setting up the Gemfile

+We will use the Bundler gem to configure the `Gemfile`, which determines the dependencies of your project.
+Dependencies in this file will let other developers know how to run your project.

+A `Gemfile` normally needs 4 pieces of information:

+1. **Where Bundler should look for RubyGems it needs to install.**

+    This is usually done through the [RubyGems site](https://rubygems.org/) but sometimes may come from another source(i.e. company, school, etc.).
+It is included in your `Gemfile` like this:

+    ```ruby
+    source 'https://rubygems.org' # or other source url
+    ```

+2. Do you need a `.gemspec` file?

+    Bundler checks for a `gemspec` file when the `Gemfile` contains a `gemspec` statement.
+If we don't have a `gemspec` statement it won't.

+3. What version of Ruby does your project need?(recommended but not required)

+    Typically you will want to use the most up to date version of Ruby that's out but that's not always possible.
+This is not required but is a good idea to specify the version you want, otherwise Bundler will use the version set as default.
+The version of Ruby can be added like this:

+    ```ruby
+    ruby '2.5.0'
+    ```

+4. What RubyGems does your program use?

+    Determine what Gems have been required throughout your program, even code only ran for testing or automation.
+You won't always know what version of a Gem is required though, but you can look in your Gem directories to determine which versions are needed.
+You can require the appropriate Gems like this:

+    ```ruby
+    gem 'minitest', '~> 5.10'
+    gem 'minitest-reporters', '~> 1.1'
+    ```

+If you add more Gems in your program later you must add them to your `Gemfile` and then run `bundle install` to add them to `Gemfile.lock`.